Temistar/Temitope-Summer2026/README.md

 **Temitope Adeniyi**
 PhD Student | Quantum Computing | AI | Science Policy

 Hi!
 I’m Temitope, a PhD student in Computer Science at Cleveland State University, working at the intersection of quantum computing, machine learning, and science policy.
-Due to an unexpected change in my summer research funding, I’m currently available for Summer 2025 opportunities.
+I’m currently available for Summer 2025 opportunities.
 I’m open to remote, short-term, or project-based roles where I can contribute to ongoing work in:

 - Quantum circuit optimisation and sensing
 - Quantum machine learning and hybrid models